 Top left: Pork lo mein bowl (p110) – a keeper, but needs more bok choy and vegetables.

 Top right: Thanksgiving quinoa bowl (p83) plus braised carrots, spinach, and toasted pecans.
 I wanted stuffing and gravy!

 Bottom right: Moroccan chicken salad bowl (p35) plus quinoa, roasted butternut squash, and topped with sour cream sumac sauce (not pictured).
 Next time, I’d add some crunch with toasted pine nuts.

-Top left: Spicy basil noodle bowl (p122) made with my crispy tofu.
+Top left: Spicy basil noodle bowl (p122) made with my crispy baked tofu.

 Top right: Green goodness salad bowl (p17), roasted asparagus subbed for broccoli, pecans subbed for pistachios, plus carrots before the dressing (very thin) was added.